Enchiladas are Adaptable to Many Diets

 Use Grain-Free tortillas made from alternative flours that are compliant with your diet.
 I like Siete tortillas which use almond, chickpea, and cassava flours.

 When I first began making beef enchilada as a family meal, I used whole wheat tortillas and added black beans into the dish to sneak a high fiber, low meat meal.
-I consider this recipe a Tex Mex meets the “Mediterranean Diet.”
+I consider this recipe a Tex-Mex that meets the “Mediterranean Diet.”
 Years later, with my gluten intolerance, I changed to corn tortillas.
-The third recipe change occurred when I began eliminating grain on the Specific Carbohydrate Diet (SCD), and using almond or cashew tortillas made the dietary change easy.
+The third recipe change occurred when I began eliminating grain and using almond or cashew tortillas made the dietary change easy.
 All three versions taste amazing, and I include all options in the recipe below.
+Note: Verify the ready-made tortillas are compliant with your dietary restrictions.

 The nutritional panel (below) shows the recipe with La Tortilla Factory Whole Wheat Tortillas, which adds 8 grams of fiber per tortilla according to the package.
 The Mediterranean diet recommends moderate amounts of beef and dairy, so using ground turkey and a small amount of cheese on top are a great adaptation.
 Try my recipe for Enchiladas – Christmas Style, which uses ground turkey or leftover roast turkey with ready-made red and green enchilada sauces.